wfowler1/pokecrystal-nl/docs/bugs_and_glitches.md

 This changes both calculations to *HP* × (100 / *N*) / (*max HP* / *N*) for the smallest necessary *N*, which will be at least 1, so it avoids dividing by zero and is also more accurate.

-### Moves that do damage and increase your stats do not increase stats after a KO
+### (FIXED) Moves that do damage and increase your stats do not increase stats after a KO

 `BattleCommand_CheckFaint` "ends the move effect if the opponent faints", and these moves attempt to raise the user's stats *after* `checkfaint`.
 Note that fixing this can lead to stats being increased at the end of battle, but will not have any negative effects.